 Note: These stability levels roughly correspond to the product launch stages (alpha, beta, GA) in Google Cloud, but are not identical.
 GCP imposes its own additional expectations and commitments on top of what is outlined here.

 An alpha component undergoes rapid iteration with a known set of users who must be tolerant of change.
-The number of users should be a whitelisted, manageable set, such that it is feasible to communicate with all of them individually.
+The number of users should be a curated, manageable set, such that it is feasible to communicate with all of them individually.

 Breaking changes must be both allowed and expected in alpha components, and users must have no expectation of stability.